 ES: Well, they say she was a woman who had killed her children and then…they used to hear her cry at night.
 Or on the roads they heard her walk endlessly, on the roads crying.
 That’s what they told me…about La Llorona.
 Yes, how they talked about her, La Llorona, who had killed her children and that the woman walked aimlessly, right, crying.
 And she screamed, “Aiiii, my children!”

-You can hear Sernas in the player below.
+You can hear Sernas in the player below, and find the interview with all its bibliographic information at this link.
 The discussion about La Llorona occurs at 22 minutes into the recording.

 Note than Sernas’s first reaction is to tell George that it’s just a story.
 (I wonder if she thought he believed it was true!)
 She then moved first to explain that it was used to encourage good behavior.
 Only after she was pressed for more did she explain who or what La Llorona was.